Mickey McDonald

-Raymond Mickey McDonald (born June 2, 1995) is an American professional baseball outfielder in the Oakland Athletics organization.
+Raymond Mickey McDonald (born June 2, 1995) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Oakland Athletics in 2022.

-Early life and college career
+Early life

+Raymond Mickey McDonald was born on June 2, 1995, in San Mateo, California.
+He attended Junípero Serra High School in San Mateo, California, where he excelled in baseball.

+College career

-McDonald attended Junípero Serra High School, and played college baseball for the UIC Flames.
+McDonald attended the University of Illinois Chicago and played college baseball for the UIC Flames.

 Professional career

-Draft and minor leagues
+Minor leagues

-McDonald was drafted by the Oakland Athletics in the 18th round of the 2017 Major League Baseball draft.
-He played in 36 games during his first professional season, splitting time between the AZL Athletics and the Low-A Vermont Lake Monsters.
+McDonald was drafted by the Oakland Athletics in the 18th round, with the 531st overall selection, of the 2017 Major League Baseball draft.
+He played in 36 games during his first professional season, splitting time between the Arizona League Athletics and the Low-A Vermont Lake Monsters.
 In 2018, McDonald spent the year with the Single-A Beloit Snappers, slashing .284/.356/.353 with 2 home runs and 25 RBI in 110 games for the team.
 He appeared in 110 games again in 2019, splitting the season between the High-A Stockton Ports and the Double-A Midland RockHounds and hitting .235/.318/.289.
 McDonald did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 McDonald spent the 2021 campaign split between Midland and the Triple-A Las Vegas Aviators, posting a .305/.402/.390 slash with 2 home runs and a career-high 38 RBI in 106 games between the two teams.
 He was assigned to Triple-A Las Vegas to begin the 2022 season.

-Oakland Athletics (2022)
+Major leagues

 On April 20, 2022, McDonald was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day at Oakland Coliseum, appearing as a pinch hitter in the ninth inning against the Baltimore Orioles.
 McDonald appeared in four major league games, going 0-for-4 with 2 walks and 3 strikeouts before he was optioned back to Triple-A on April 29.
-He was designated for assignment the next day following the waiver claim of Domingo Tapia and was outrighted on May 2.
+He was designated for assignment the next day following the waiver claim of Domingo Tapia.
+McDonald cleared waivers and was sent outright to Triple-A Las Vegas on May 2.
+He played in 83 total games split between Midland and Las Vegas in 2022, batting .279/.381/.368 with three home runs, 23 RBI, and 11 stolen bases.
+McDonald was released by the Athletics organization on April 21, 2023.